 Parents are asked not to bring cars onto the school premises at the beginning or the end of the sessions.
-We ask you to park with consideration for our neighbours.
-Belgrave Social Club car park can be used for parental parking.
-There is a gate which leads to a footpath next to the school.
-Parents will need to purchase a £5.00 car park pass from the Pre-school.
-(This can be subject to change).
+We ask you to park with consideration for our neighbours and other road users.

 Aims and Objectives

 The Pre-school aims to work in close partnership with parents and carers to develop the whole child in terms of intellectual, creative, social, emotional, physical, language and moral awareness.